bodo-ai/Bodo/docs/source/overview.rst

 Bodo enables scaling and deployment of sequential analytics programs on all environments including laptops, desktops, clusters, cloud platforms, and edge devices.
-:ref:`Automatic parallelization <supported>` is performed by taking advantage of Python APIs (Pandas, Numpy, ...) that have data-parallel semantics.
+Automatic parallelization is performed by taking advantage of Python APIs (Pandas, Numpy, ...) that have data-parallel semantics.
 For example, output elements of `x**2` operation in the example above can be computed independently on different processor nodes and cores.